 Risk, return, and alignment

-Fredrik Axsater, Head of Strategic Business Segments, and ESG expert Chris McKnett share their views about the potential of ESG investing and spotlight global trends.
+Hannah Skeates, Global Head of ESG, and ESG expert Chris McKnett share their views on the potential of ESG investing and spotlight global trends.

 Christopher McKnett: Moving forward, the three trends that we want our clients to be aware of are first, the financial conviction around the linkage between ESG performance and investment risks and return.
 Two, the global public policy and regulatory agenda is very conducive and supportive of embedding sustainability and ESG considerations in the capital markets.
 And three, the data arms race.
 What I mean by the data arms race is making sense of the explosion of ESG information through advanced analytical techniques to make better, more informed investment decisions.